 When it comes to sales territory and quota planning (TQP), two methods, top-down and bottom-up, are likely to come up in conversation.
 Do you know which one your business uses?
 If so, how satisfied are you with it?

 Eager to find out what else we learned in our research?
-Download the State of Territory and Quota Planning 2021 now.
+Check out our research and reports here

 The Two Planning Methods: A Quick Refresher

-As its name suggests, top-down TQP is hierarchical, flowing from the very top of an organization down to its different departments and levels.
+As its name suggests, top-down territory and quota planning (TQP) is hierarchical, flowing from the very top of an organization down to its different departments and levels.
 Larger organizations are more likely to use top-down TQP.
 Sales leaders set the territories, quotas, and objectives that align with wider business KPIs, rather than looking in granular detail at the ability and track record of individual salespeople.
 Leaders and department heads own accountability, and sales teams work out the specifics of how to achieve the target.

-On the other hand, bottom-up TQP starts from the field.
+On the other hand, bottom-up territory and quota planning starts from the field.
 Sales managers and their teams communicate goals upward, using their own insights and experience when setting territories and allocating quotas.
-Bottom-up gives sales team more autonomy and control—they can be an ongoing part of discussions over whether a territory is performing or needs rethinking — which keeps them both focused and motivated.
+Bottom-up planning gives sales team more autonomy and control—they can be an ongoing part of discussions over whether a territory is performing or needs rethinking — which keeps them both focused and motivated.
 That means that individual sales representatives, sales teams, or sales managers do not have to deliver on abstract and intangible company-wide goals.

 Who Prefers Top-Down Planning?

 We asked participants whether they prefer the top-down or bottom-up method for TQP.
 The data showed that 64% of sales managers, 60% of directors, and 55% of VPs would rather use a top-down approach to planning.
+The data showed that 64% of sales managers, 60% of directors, and 55% of VPs would rather use a top-down approach to planning.
 The reason these non-executives might lean toward top-down could be include time-savings, especially for large organizations.
 Instead of analyzing each department’s performance to determine targets, leadership sets them for the whole business, and management can rapidly implement the company’s goals.

 Another advantage of top-down planning is that the targets are global, which results in a unified message for all departments, and no one expends extra effort in departmental realignment.
-By contrast, bottom-up TQP can also isolate executives from important decisions, And, because the territories and quotas are set by each subsection of the organization, management must work harder to unify each approach into a single company-wide message.
+By contrast, bottom-up territory and quota planning can also isolate executives from important decisions, And, because the territories and quotas are set by each subsection of the organization, management must work harder to unify each approach into a single company-wide message.

 Who Prefers Bottom-Up Planning?